What is Line and Staff Organizational Structure?

 The most important thing to note in this organizational structure is that the authority of the organization is broadly divided into two lines authority and staff authority.

 Functional specialists are called staff, who are responsible for preparing plans and have the right to give guidance and suggestions while planning.
-Whereas line authorities are responsible for the implementation of plans and have the right to direct and exercise control over their subordinates.
+Line authorities are responsible for the implementation of plans and have the right to direct and exercise control over their subordinates.

 Advantages Line and Staff Organizational Structure